 An applicant for an NISF award must be a Kentucky resident, and have been admitted to a nursing program (whether located in Kentucky or not) completing core nursing courses.
 Students completing prerequisite classes are not eligible to apply.
 Preference for awards is given to applicants with financial need, LPNs pursuing RN education, and RNs pursuing BSN and graduate nursing education.
 You may submit an application even if you do not qualify for financial aid.
 Scholarship recipients may be eligible to receive a continuation of funding if successful academic progression is maintained throughout the nursing program until program completion.
 An application must be submitted for a continuation of funding each academic year.

 To meet the financial need preference category, remember to apply early for financial aid through the school you are attending.
-It takes several weeks to process and receive a Student Aid Report (SAR) that is required for financial need consideration.
+It takes several weeks to process and receive the Student Aid Report (SAR) required for financial need consideration.
 Submit the SAR (all pages 1-8 or less; 1-3 or less if filed on web; the SAR must include both EFC# and a statement of Pell eligibility) along with the application form.
 You may submit an application even if you do not qualify for financial aid.
 Application forms received by the June 1 deadline will be given the same consideration as those received early.

 Students in prelicensure (LPN & RN) and BSN completion nursing programs must complete a minimum of 15 credit hours of published requirements for the nursing program per academic year for each $3,000 NISF scholarship awarded.
 Graduate nursing programs require completion of 9 credit hours per academic year.
 The required number of credit hours per year can be divided between the fall, spring and summer sessions.
-Most online courses, including Excelsior, are accepted.
+Most online courses are accepted.